Public Rights of Way Maintenance

 There are four types of right of way which have different access rights.
 Each is maintained with these public rights in mind.

-A restricted byway allows right of way on foot, on horseback, riding a bicycle or using any other vehicle that is not mechanically propelled, for example a horse and carriage.
+A restricted byway allows right of way on foot, on horseback; leading a horse, riding a bicycle or using any other vehicle that is not mechanically propelled.

 Public Rights of Way serving as access to private property or land